thaabomb/autocross-notes/README.md

 Don't dwell on mistakes.
 View them as learning opportunities.

+Don't focus on mistakes, focus on their solutions.

 Breathe.
 Relax.

 Practice good autocrossing habits on the street.
 Grip the wheel correctly.
 Look ahead.
 Smooth on the pedals.
 Identify turn-in, apex, and track out.